 The proposed construction costs of non-hospital space shall be reasonable and in line with current industry cost experience.
 The projected cost per square foot of non-hospital space shall be compared to the benchmark cost of good quality Class A construction given in the Marshall Valuation Service® guide for the appropriate structure.
-If the projected cost per square foot exceeds the Marshall Valuation Service® benchmark cost of the non-hospital space shall not include the amount of the projected construction cost that exceeds the Marshall Valuation Service® benchmark and those portions of the contingency allowance, inflation allowance, and capitalized construction interest expenditure that are based on the excess construction cost.
-In general, rate increases authorized for hospital space.
+If the projected cost per square foot exceeds the Marshall Valuation Service® benchmark cost, any rate increase proposed by the hospital related to the capital cost of the non-hospital space shall not include the amount of the projected construction cost that exceeds the Marshall Valuation Service® benchmark and those portions of the contingency allowance, inflation allowance, and capitalized construction interest expenditure that are based on the excess construction cost.
+In general, rate increases authorized for hospitals should not recognize the costs associated with construction of non-hospital space.